rant-lang/reference/src/stdlib/general.md

 ### [nop: args*]

 Does absolutely nothing.
-Intended for use as a default/placeholder callback.
+Intended as a convenience function for use as a default/placeholder callback.

+### [require: module-name]

+Imports the module with the specified name.

 ### [resolve: block]